Which part of the hair structure is responsible for actively prod... | Channels for Pearson+

 1

-Understand the structure of the hair: Hair consists of the hair shaft (the visible part above the skin), the hair root (embedded in the skin), and the hair follicle (the structure housing the root).
+Step 1: Understand the anatomy of the hair structure.
+Hair consists of three main parts: the hair shaft (the visible part above the skin), the hair root (embedded in the skin), and the hair follicle (the structure housing the root).

-Learn the function of the hair matrix: The hair matrix is located at the base of the hair follicle, within the bulb.
+Step 2: Learn the function of the hair matrix.
+The hair matrix is located at the base of the hair follicle, within the bulb.
 It contains actively dividing cells responsible for producing new hair cells.

-Differentiate the roles of other structures: The hair shaft is the non-living, keratinized part of the hair.
-The arrector pili muscle is responsible for making the hair stand (goosebumps).
-The sebaceous gland secretes sebum to lubricate the hair and skin.
+Step 3: Differentiate the roles of other structures mentioned in the problem.
+The hair shaft is the non-living, keratinized part of the hair.
+The arrector pili muscle is responsible for causing the hair to stand upright (goosebumps).
+The sebaceous gland produces sebum, an oily substance that lubricates the hair and skin.

-Focus on the hair matrix: The hair matrix cells divide rapidly, pushing older cells upward.
-These older cells keratinize and form the hair shaft.
+Step 4: Recognize that the hair matrix is the only part of the hair structure actively involved in cell division and hair growth.
+The other structures play supportive roles but do not produce new hair cells.

-Conclude that the hair matrix is the correct answer because it is the only part of the hair structure actively producing new hair cells.
+Step 5: Conclude that the correct answer is the hair matrix, as it is the region responsible for actively producing new hair cells through mitosis.

 Watch next